 My recommended med kit placement is either at the rear (or 6 o’clock position) of your battle belt, or on the side panel of your plate carrier; typically on the same side as your non-shooting hand.

 Tip: there are many small and compact med pouches available that are made by reputable manufacturers.
 Select one which has a removable inner.
-This gives you the ability to remove the entire med-pack contents for ease of use, while the pouch remains firmly attached.
+This gives you the ability to remove the entire contents for ease of use while the pouch remains firmly attached.

 For a detailed article on IFAK contents and how to use one, click here.

-How many tourniquets to carry is a topic of large debate.
+The correct number of tourniquets to carry is a topic of large debate.
 However for obvious reasons, more is always better.
 Many will agree that the ideal number is four; one for each of your extremities.
 I would recommend at least two that form part of your mission critical gear, and an extra two placed in sleeve pockets or a grab bag.
+These can also be substituted with another form of haemorrhage control as your desire.

 I have tried and tested tourniquets in a number of various places around my gear, and the two positions that I have come to settle on (in addition to the spares kept in my grab bag) are as follows: